zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 model, list tools, set tools, large arsenal of async and concurrency tools...
-When in a real program you have to load a dozen of modules in language XYZ, but can still stay with bare Perl 6 to get same features, that's when performance will start to even out.
+When in a real program you have to load a dozen of modules in language XYZ, but can still stay with bare Perl 6 to get same features, that's when performance starts to even out.

 ## What can ***you*** do about it?